-Yep, just as you got your baby on a nice, predictable schedule, the end of Daylight Savings Time (a friend to no parent) is about to throw you for a loop.
+Yep, just as you got your baby on a nice, predictable schedule, the end of Daylight Savings Time (AKA “fall back”) is about to throw you for a loop.
 Trying to figure out to handle DST as a parent of young kids can be completely unpredictable–there’s really no way of knowing how they are going to handle it until it hits.
 But since you know your little one better than anyone else, you can start to plan a bit based on their personality.

 If your baby or toddler is pretty easy-going and adaptable, you might not have to do anything at all.
 They may have a few nights of weird, off-schedule sleep when the time change hits, but after a few days, things might be back on track with no major damage caused.